Policy on Withdrawal and Resignation

 Retroactive dating refers to establishing an effective date for withdrawal or resignation before the date that one is filling out the form, often, prior to withdrawal deadline.
 For retroactive dating to be allowed, there must be a compelling reason that the forms were unable to be filed at the requested effective date.

-Retroactive withdrawals/ resignations are most frequently initiated when a student has documentation from a health professional (doctor/ psychologist, etc.) verifying a medical condition, which is confirmed by the Office of Accessibility, and the medical condition prevented the student from withdrawing or resigning on the effective date.
+Retroactive withdrawals/resignations are most frequently initiated when a student has documentation from a health professional (doctor, psychologist, etc.) verifying a medical condition, which is confirmed by the Auburn Cares office, and the medical condition prevented the student from withdrawing or resigning on the effective date.